SchematicHQ/schematic-go/api/docs/CreateCRMProductRequestBody.md

 ### NewCreateCrmProductRequestBody

-`func NewCreateCrmProductRequestBody(currency string, description string, externalId string, interval string, name string, price float32, quantity int32, sku string, ) *CreateCrmProductRequestBody`
+`func NewCreateCrmProductRequestBody(currency string, description string, externalId string, interval string, name string, price string, quantity int32, sku string, ) *CreateCrmProductRequestBody`

 NewCreateCrmProductRequestBody instantiates a new CreateCrmProductRequestBody object This constructor will assign default values to properties that have it defined,